DiddiZ/mtg-proxies/README.md

 Convert a decklist from text format to arena format or vice-versa.

 positional arguments:
-  decklist              a decklist in text or arena format outfile               output file
+  decklist              a decklist in text or Arena format, or ManaStack id outfile               output file

 optional arguments: